dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/02_exercise_two/index.md

 ![](../../assets/images/jenkins_pipeline.png)

-The pipeline is divided in two projects:
+The pipeline is divided into two projects:

 1. A **Global** project that contains cluster wide configurations:

     - Auto tagging rules
     - Request attributes
     - Synthetic locations

 2. A **Perform** project that contains the configuration specifically for our project:

     - Application definition
     - Application detection rules
     - Auto tagging rules
     - Calculated services metrics
     - Dashboards
     - Management zones
     - Synthetic monitors

 ### Step 1 - Explore configuration
 #### Folder structure
-Using gitea, explore the contents of the `monaco/exercise-two` folder.
+Using gitea, explore the contents of the `monaco/02_exercise_two` folder.
 It looks like this:
 ```
 |-- environments.yaml
 `-- projects